-Cancers can be grouped according to the type of cell they start in.
-There are 5 main categories
+We can group cancer according to the type of cell they start in.
+There are 5 main types:

-- Carcinoma – cancer that begins in the skin or in tissues that line or cover internal organs.
-There are a number of subtypes, including adenocarcinoma, basal cell carcinoma, squamous cell carcinoma, and transitional cell carcinoma
+- carcinoma – cancer that begins in the skin or in tissues that line or cover internal organs.
+There are different subtypes, including adenocarcinoma, basal cell carcinoma, squamous cell carcinoma and transitional cell carcinoma

-- Leukaemia – cancer that starts in blood forming tissue such as the bone marrow and causes large numbers of abnormal blood cells to be produced and go into the blood
+- leukaemia – cancer that starts in blood forming tissue such as the bone marrow and causes abnormal blood cells to be produced and go into the blood

 the immune system

-Cancers can also be classified according to where they start in the body, such as breast cancer or lung cancer.
+We can also classify cancers according to where they start in the body, such as breast cancer or lung cancer.

 Carcinomas start in epithelial tissues.
 These cover the outside of the body as the skin.
 They also cover and line all the organs inside the body, such as the organs of the digestive system.
 And they line the body cavities, such as the inside of the chest cavity and the abdominal cavity.

 Carcinomas are the most common type of cancer.
-They make up about 85 out of every 100 cancers in the UK (85%).
+They make up about 85 out of every 100 cancers (85%) in the UK.

 There are different types of epithelial cells and these can develop into different types of carcinoma.
 These include those below.